Promote76/Promote76/FRONTEND_DEPLOYMENT_GUIDE.md

 1. **Wallet Connection Problems**
    - Ensure MetaMask or other wallet is installed and unlocked
    - Check console for connection errors
+   - Verify the browser supports Web3 wallet connections
+   - Try using the "Switch to Enhanced UI" option if basic UI is not connecting

 2. **Contract Interaction Failures**
    - Verify the contract addresses in the environment variables
    - Check that the user has sufficient token balance and network currency (MATIC)
    - Verify ABI compatibility with deployed contracts
+   - Examine the transaction modal for specific error messages
+   - Check the ErrorHandler component for suggested solutions

 3. **Network Issues**
    - Ensure the user is connected to a supported network
    - Check RPC endpoint availability
+   - Try alternative RPC endpoints if Polygon nodes are congested
+   - Verify the network switching functionality works as expected

 4. **UI Rendering Problems**
    - Clear browser cache
    - Update to the latest version of the application
    - Check browser console for JavaScript errors
+   - Try toggling between Basic and Enhanced UI modes